Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 See [`UnityEngine.Input.accelerationEvents`](#accelerationEvents).

 ### <a name="getAxis"></a>[`UnityEngine.Input.GetAxis`](https://docs.unity3d.com/ScriptReference/Input.GetAxis.html)

+[//]: # (TODO: we should probably reference PlayerInput here in addition to or instead of the manual action setups described here)

 There is no global setup corresponding exactly to "virtual axis" setups in the old player input settings.
 Instead, sets of ["input actions"](Actions.md) can be set up as independent assets or put directly on your C# components.